daftsoftware/StarterProject/README.md

 - CSM
 - Custom Depth + Stencil Buffer

+## Known Issues

+MacOS will crash on startup - This platform requires TextureFormatOodle to be enabled otherwise you get a crash at startup.

 ## Thanks
 - Siliex for showing me the cool trick to disable all engine / editor plugins
 - Zeblote / Brickadia team for inspiring me to do this in the first place
 - BarronKane for sharing his own research into small uprojects
 - Vori for moral support and for bringing significant attention to this project
+- Alex Nye for finding solution to startup crash on MacOS